FUNDACION AVINA, ACCREDITED ENTITY TO THE GREEN CLIMATE FUND

 The Green Climate Fund (GCF) is the operating entity of the Financial Mechanism of the United Nations Framework Convention on Climate Change (UNFCCC).
 It was created in 2010 during the 16th session of the Conference of the Parties (COP16) in Cancun, Mexico, and it is the main mechanism for the mobilization of financial resources from developed countries to developing ones for climate change adaptation and mitigation activities.

-Fundación Avina’s accreditation with the Green Climate Fund makes it the first civil society organization in Latin America accredited as a regional direct access entity, allowing it to channel the Fund’s resources to countries throughout the region.
+Fundación Avina’s accreditation with the Green Climate Fund on December 14th, 2016 as a Micro Organization, allows it to mobilize up to US$10M per project and under “C” category for managing Environmental and Social Risks, being the first civil society organization in Latin America accredited as a regional direct access entity, allowing it to channel the Fund’s resources to countries throughout the region.

 As an Accredited Entity, Fundación Avina aims to expand its contribution to regional climate action towards inclusive, low-carbon and climate resilient development.